DerHamm/tsviewer/README.md

 - **Display Information**: View details about clients connected to the Teamspeak server.
 - **Customizable Configuration**: Easily configure server credentials and other settings using a JSON file.
-- **Planned Features**: Future enhancements include adding authorization for the website and implementing user interfaces to also issue Server Query commands.
+- **Planned Features**: Implementing user interfaces to also issue Server Query commands, a File-Upload manager and an easy-to-setup `Docker` image.

 ## Installation